kariemSeiam/bosta-crm/README.md

 ## 🤝 **Contributing**

-We welcome contributions to make HVAR even better!
+I welcome contributions to make this system even better!
 Here's how you can help:

 ### **Development Setup**
 1. Fork the repository